 The Kelvin Walkway is 10.5 miles (17km) between Glasgow to Milngavie.
 Linking the Clyde Walkway to the West Highland Way.
 The route follows, the three rivers of the Allander, Kelvin and Clyde.
 From the centre of Glasgow.

 Or the second choice could be, walk the West Highland Way to its finish in Fort William, then follow the Great Glen Way to Inverness.
 This would be quieter and add about 80 miles (128km), which makes the whole walk 174 miles (280km) long.

-I did all the above paths in one continuous walk in April 2019, on my Lands End to John O’Groats+ 3 Peaks challenge.
+I did all the above paths in one continuous walk in April 2019, on my Lands End to John O’Groats and 3 Peaks challenge.
 They all linked together well and I enjoyed walking them all.
 I was also able to wild camp every night.

 Official West Highland Way website.

 By clicking on the above links, you can read about the walks in a lot more detail.

 Cicerone book – West Highland Way